 Now, Monday we talked about the importance of retargeting and some gave you some tips on retargeting campaigns.
 Also gave you a little bit of homework, and the homework was to set up an AdRoll account and then install your Pixel.
 Yesterday, we went through and designed banner ads, and then we also showed you how to set up your audiences inside AdRoll.

-Now, today we're going to talk about Pixel data.
-We're going to talk about why retargeting might be the best, especially when you're getting started.
+Today we’re going to talk about Pixel data.
 A retargeted ad is probably going to be the best way to get started, as long as you have website traffic or you have an email list or any of that stuff.
-Then we're also going to cover Facebook Audiences, and we're going to talk about Audiences and AdRoll again because there was some confusion from yesterday.
-We're going to cover that again.
+Then we’re also going to cover Facebook Audiences, and we’re going to talk about Audiences and AdRoll again because there was some confusion from yesterday.
+We’re going to cover that again.

-Those of you who don't know who I am, my name is Jason Drohn, creator of Done For You.
+For those of you who don’t know who I am, my name is Jason Drohn, creator of Done For You.
 We specialize in three things, creating offers, building sales funnels, and setting up marketing automation and traffic, the foundational pieces of building a business online.
-These GSD Dailies are really where we talk about some of the cool shit we do and give you some tips and strategies and techniques that you can roll out in your own campaigns, and also, to show you just some of the stuff that's working really well for us.
+GSD Dailies is where we talk about some of the cool shit we do.
+We give you some tips, strategies, and techniques that you can roll out in your own campaigns.
+We will also show you some of the stuff that’s working really well for us.

 The quickest path to cash is oftentimes the place where we start, because, at the end of the day, business is about generating revenue.
-The that you have half done, or it's sitting in a hard drive somewhere, or the thing that is half-baked, and you haven't thought about it in a little bit.
-Or the campaign that you never quite optimized, or the Pixel that has been sitting on your website for six months, and you've never done anything with it.
+The that you have half done, or it’s sitting in a hard drive somewhere, or the half-baked thing, and you haven’t thought about it in a little bit.
+Or the campaign that you never quite optimized, or the Pixel that has been sitting on your website for six months, and you’ve never done anything with it.

 Those are assets.
 Those are always the things we start with because your email lists that maybe have gone unnurtured, and un-mailed to forever, those are always where we start.
 The thing about the retargeting Pixels is they are constantly sucking in the information.
 They are constantly pulling in all of the people who are visiting your website.
 They do that for up to six months, 180 days.

-If you installed your Pixel, your AdRoll Pixel, your Facebook Pixel, if you installed your Pixel three months ago, and you just haven't done anything with it, all of that data is still there.
+If you installed your Pixel, your AdRoll Pixel, your Facebook Pixel, three months ago, and you just haven’t done anything with it, all of that data is still there.
 You can still reach out to those 7,000 people who showed up on your website because you have that Pixel information.

-Now the data is the most important part of your ad campaigns.
-It's always the thing...
-It's the hardest thing to get when we're starting from scratch, and it's always the thing that separates the campaigns that do really well from the campaigns that take a little bit longer to start ramping up.
+It’s the hardest thing to get when we’re starting from scratch, and it’s always the thing that separates the campaigns that do really well from the campaigns that take a little bit longer to start ramping up.
 The first thing we look for always is, is there any data in the Pixel already?
 Has the retargeting Pixel been installed months ago, years ago, whatever?
 How can we separate that data?
-What are your sales pages?
-What are your order pages?
-What is your add to cart pages, your key content pages?
+What are your sales pages, order pages, add to cart pages, your key content pages?
 How are people moving through the pages that are already on your website?

-Step number two is let's upload your email lists into Facebook.
 If you have a prospect list, then we can upload that into Facebook.
-If you have a buyers list, we can upload that into Facebook.
+If you have a buyers list, we can upload that to Facebook.
 We can create lookalike audiences from that.
-There's a lot of other things that people have done.
-They've given us an export of their Gmail and then cleaned it so friends and family weren't there.
-They've given us an export of their LinkedIn contacts because their LinkedIn contacts are business contacts.
-Then we've scrubbed that.
-LinkedIn is usually a treasure trove of information anyway, and then we've created a look-alike audience for that.
+There’s a lot of other things that people have done.
+They’ve given us an export of their Gmail and then cleaned it so friends and family weren’t there.
+They’ve given us an export of their LinkedIn contacts because their LinkedIn contacts are business contacts.
+Then we’ve scrubbed that.
+LinkedIn is usually a treasure trove of information anyway, and then we’ve created a look-alike audience for that.

-There are things that we can do there, but the retargeting the Pixel data and that audience data is the key to a good campaign, at least starting off.
+There are things that we can do there, but retargeting the Pixel data and that audience data is the key to a good campaign, at least start.
 In scrolling through this article here, so retargeting ads just makes sense.
-About 80% of your visitors aren't going to take any action whatsoever.
-They're going to bounce.
-They're going to leave right off the page.
-They're not going to click.
-They're not going to scroll down the page.
-They're not going to add something to their order form.
-They're probably not even going to watch a video, so 80% is just going to leave, which means once they leave, you want to follow them around.
+About 80% of your visitors aren’t going to take any action whatsoever.
+They’re going to bounce, leave right off the page, not going to click.
+Most of them will not be going to scroll down the page.
+They are not going to add something to their order form.
+Probably, not even going to watch a video, 80% is just going to leave, which means once they leave, you want to follow them around.

 You want to follow them around through retargeting.
 That’s where retargeting ads come into play.
 That’s where AdRoll comes into play, and Facebook retargeting, it’s considerably cheaper than going after a cold person, not necessarily cheaper on a per click basis.
 There’s one thing you have to understand.
 Oftentimes, you can run a Facebook ad and get somebody to your website for 20 cents or 16 cents or 24 cents or 42 cents.

 Your retargeted click is probably going to be a buck, or how a buck 50 or two bucks or 60 cents.
-It has to do with, first of all, the quality of the banner creative, of course.
+It has to do with, first of all, the quality of the banner creativity, of course.
 The banner creative has to be clickable and noticeable and preventing against banner blindness and all that other stuff but think about it.
-In order for a retargeted ad to show, it has to override...
+For a retargeted ad to show, it has to override…

-Whenever a page loads, all of the ads load, boom, boom, boom, boom, all the ads all over the page load.
-In order for a retargeted ad to show, it has to outbid the ad that was supposed to be there.
+Whenever a page loads, all the ads all over the page load.
+For a retargeted ad to show, it has to outbid the ad that was supposed to be there.
 Ads show, say, each of these ad placements is 50 cents, and then the retargeted ad overlays it.
-Let's say there are four or five or six people who are bidding to overlay that.
+Let’s say there are four or five or six people who are bidding to overlay that.
 Well, of course, the highest bidder wins.
 Your banner ad might be a buck a click or whatever.
-It's still all bidding.
+It’s still all bidding.

 How retargeting works are they outbid the ads that show up on the page?
 Per click, your retargeted ad is going to be more expensive on a per-click basis, on a CPM basis, because you’re overriding the ad that was supposed to be there.
 However, since these people are aware of your company since they know of it since they know of the website, then what happens is, is your click-through rate is through the roof because this isn’t the first time they’ve seen you.